 If you want to learn more about gestational surrogacy with donor eggs, do not miss the following post: Using an egg donor and a gestational carrier.

-As one can see in the map below, the vast majority of destination countries are concentrated across Europe, but also the United States, Russia, and South Africa are popular areas.
+As one can see in the map below, the top destinations are concentrated across Europe, but also the United States, Russia, and South Africa are popular areas.

 What follows is a summary of the causes behind this phenomenon in these parts of the globe, along with the most sought-after countries: